rexdivakar/Deep-Learning-Setup/README.md

 https://drive.google.com/drive/folders/1NbLjakvaZ_5N-cdOFYF0GKhSZeagU6UY?usp=sharing

+Run the file Cuda.bat to download Cuda10.2 Version libraries now run the file cudnn.bat to download to extract the cudnn libraries over the Nvidia Toolkit and proceed further for environment setup

 Now go to your terminal,

 Make sure you downloaded the tensorflow.yml script to the same directory so that Conda can find it.